-There are three special sets of questions in the questionnaire.
-First, with the Level of Difficulty criterion, we ask you to assess structural difficulties constraining the governance capacity of political leadership in the country (questions 13.1-13.3).
+There are two special sets of questions in the questionnaire.
+First, with the Level of Difficulty criterion, we ask you to assess structural difficulties that constrain the governance capacity of the country's political leadership (questions 13.1-13.3).
 These ratings are used as weighting factors that favor good governance under difficult conditions.
-Second, following the 17 criteria, there are four questions on the issue of gender management.
-The ratings in this section will not be integrated in the Status or Management Indices, but will be used for a separate report on the salience of gender management in BTI countries.
-Third, we pose questions about the political system of your country.
+Second, we pose questions about your country's political system.
 The purpose of these questions is to compile basic and comparable information on features of the political system that will be added as a table to the management dimension of your report.